 Rock Gear.
 Our rack consisted of doubles of finger-sized cams to one three-inch cam.
 If you’re not entirely solid on off-width climbing, you may want to bring along a 3.5-inch cam for the second pitch of the Gendarme.
 There is a fixed, 4-inch cam in the off-width pitch (as of July 2008).
 We used a single, 60-meter, 8.5mm rope.
 If you plan on falling a lot, bring a thicker rope.

 Snow Gear.
 I used light hiker (shoes) with aluminum crampons and Black Diamond’s lightest ice axe.
 This was sufficient for the descent down the Sherpa.
 That being said, if the snow had been harder on the glacier, I would have been in trouble.

 Bergshcrund Issues.
 I would say that our climb (7/12/2008) may be the last one of this season where you can cross the bergschrund on Sherpa Glacier without a rappel.
 Additionally, if the schrund is melted out, the snow up high will also be mostly gone and scree surfing down 45 degree slopes will be even more insane.
 I would emphatically recommend approaching and returning via Ingalls Lake/Longs Pass from this point in the summer on forward.

-down Mountaineer Creek on the hike out show what I’ve found to be the best route.
+Descent of Mountaineer Creek.
 A little luck can make the difference between fairly good walking and some fairly unpleasant brush.
 As you approach the main trail to Stuart Lake veer toward the higher portion of the trail sooner rather than later… this will help you avoid the marshes and skeets.

 Drugs.
 After this experience I am a firm believer in stronger pain meds for long alpine outings.
 My partner probably would not have made it out on his own steam had he not had his Vicodin.